Naslovnica Chapter 18 – Statistics

 Chapter 18 – Statistics was officially opened on 16 December 2014 at the Intergovernmental Conference in Brussels.

-Closing benchmarks?
+Closing benchmarks

-Institutions / organizations participating in the negotiating group?
+Institutions/organisations participating in the negotiating group

 Chapter 18 - Working Group